 What is bruxism?

 Bruxism is a condition that refers to excessive teeth grinding or jaw clenching — often due to the abnormal alignment of the jaw or situational such as stress and anxiety-related issues.
-Grinding and clenching of the teeth cause various unpleasant symptoms, including jaw discomfort, stiffness, earaches, and headaches.
+Grinding and clenching of the teeth result in various unpleasant side effects, including jaw discomfort, stiffness, earaches, headaches, and the impression of a collapsed smile.
 In addition, the excessive clenching of teeth has all been linked to masseter muscle hypertrophy and facial asymmetry in patients.
-Temporomandibular joint disorder or TMJ is another condition that causes the muscles in the lower jaw to lock up, altering the way the mouth opens and closes.
+Temporomandibular joint disorder, or TMJ, is another condition that causes the muscles in the lower jaw to lock up, altering the way the mouth opens and closes.

 Four research publications related to twin studies have found that bruxism, or clenching your teeth, appears to be, in part, genetically determined.
 Certain medications, alcohol and caffeinated beverages, tobacco and recreational drug use, sleeping patterns, and other lifestyle choices also contribute to bruxism.
 In addition, some individuals might grind their teeth due to an abnormal bite, jaw misalignment, or underlying dental health problems.